divio/divio-cloud-docs/how-to/quickstart-php-laravel.rst

 Run the application locally
 ---------------------------

 This section assumes that you have Docker and the Divio CLI installed.
-You also need an account on Divio, and your account needs your SSH public key.
+You also need an account on `Divio <https://www.divio.com>`_, and your account needs your SSH public key.
 See :ref:`local-cli` if required.

 Build the Docker image